XTLS/libXray/README.md

 ### build

-build libXray, currently support android and apple.
+build libXray, currently support apple, android, linux and windows.

-It will always use the latest Xray-core.
+You need clone Xray-core to the parent directory of libXray.

 ### controller.go